Twitter Hackers Arrested—Blockchain Analysis Traces the Bitcoin to Teenage Hackers

 According to San Francisco FBI Special Agent in Charge John F. Bennett, “Upon opening an investigation into this attack, our investigators worked quickly to determine who was responsible and to locate those individuals.”
 Special Agent Bennett adds, “While investigations into cyber breaches can sometimes take years, our investigators were able to bring these hackers into custody in a matter of weeks.”

-A large contributor to this speed is A blockchain—the technology underlying bitcoin and other c...
+A large contributor to this speed is A blockchain is a shared digital ledger, or a continually up...
 More analytics.
 By attempting to cash out at regulated exchanges, blockchain analysis tools like CipherTrace Inspector were able to assist investigators in determining which accounts at which exchanges belonged to the hackers.
 Investigators were then able to subpoenas these exchanges for the know-your-customer (KYC) data associated with the accounts—such as ID, birthday and address—revealing their true identities.

 Scammed Funds Continue to Move to P2P Marketplaces